After a student's assessment has been graded, Literably will automatically select a level for the student's "Next Assessment" using the below table.

 Avoiding Redundant Assessment: Floor logic.

-1. Once a student reads a text with 90-94% accuracy and at least 3/5 comprehension (see yellow cells above) at a particular level (e.g., a level M text), we will not move the student below that "floor" level (e.g., level M) for the rest of the school year (their instructional level and their Next Assessment level will not move below that floor).
+1. Once a student reads a text with 90-94% accuracy and at least 3/5 comprehension (see yellow cells above) at a particular level (e.g., a level M text), we will not move the student below that "floor" level (e.g., level M) for the rest of the school year.
+That is, their instructional level and their Next Assessment level will not move below that floor.
+This floor logic does not apply to the independent level.

 There is one main exception to how the above floor logic is applied during the school year: if a teacher manually adjusts a student's Next Assessment level below their floor level, then the above logic will not be applied to the Next Assessment column's auto-leveling until that student assesses again at or above their floor level.
 Note: even if a teacher manually adjusts a student's Next Assessment level below their floor level, the above floor logic will still apply to the student's instructional level.